ashwaniYDV/Astar_Pathfinding_Visualizer_Pygame/README.md

-# A* Pathfinding Visulaizer using Pygame
+# A* Pathfinding Visualizer using Pygame

 ## Usage